mpolosak/SimpleSL/docs/statements.md

 import path
 ```
 path is string literal
 Imports code from given path.
 Importing happens during parsing.
-Import statement is replaced with code read from file.
+Import produces a struct holding
+all variables declared in the file

 ## return
 ```